CopernicaMarketingSoftware/Documentation/Mailerq/4.1/mgmt-setup.md

 ## Setting up a secure management console

-If is a good idea to secure your management console, as it will also used to manage private DKIM keys; by definition, these should not be transferered over interceptable non-secure HTTP connections.
+If is a good idea to secure your management console, as it will also used to manage private DKIM Keys; by definition, these should not be transferered over interceptable non-secure HTTP connections.

 The following configuration file variables are relevant for enabling